... a tribute to Humphrey Repton... (Click to enlarge)

 This piece is available for purchase.

-The ‘Greenman’ motif has given full reign to the imagination of artists and craftsmen for centuries – with remarkably little hindrance from fact or history.
-It makes a rich seam for any artist - there are no rules.
+The 'Greenman' motif has given full reign to the imagination of artists and craftsmen for centuries, and often with remarkably little hindrance from fact or history.
+It makes a rich seam for any artist ... there are no rules.

 The GREENMAN OF THE LANDSCAPE also follows a tradition of blurred boundaries between man and nature so often seen in Sioban’s work.
 It was initially inspired as a tribute to the first ‘Landscape Gardener’, Humphry Repton.

-Humphry Repton (1752 – 1818) as successor to ‘Capability’ Brown was able to carve his new profession from his lifelong love of the natural landscape.
-Renowned for his watercolours, the basis of many of his garden designs, he pursued his vision with energy and passion.
-Repton was a very hard working and practical man – but was also well known for his sense of humour!
+Humphry Repton (1752 - 1818) as successor to 'Capability' Brown was renowned for his watercolours to illustrate many of his garden designs.
+Repton was a very hard working and practical man - but was also well known for his sense of humour!

 Category: